ryanbarrett/ansible_pcap_to_zed_lake/README.md

 This will begin capturing packets to your "tshark_buffer_dir".

-Every 1 min files will be loaded into a zed lake...
+Every 1-2 minutes the pcap files will be converted and loaded into a zed lake...

 ## Requirements